imbhargav5/rooks/docs/useFullscreen.md

 ## About

 Use full screen api for making beautiful and emersive experinces.

+### Note: You might need to add a polyfill.
+Check usage section.

 ## Installation